-For a single person who is not elderly, disabled, or a remaining family member, an exception cannot override the regulatory limit of a zero or one bedroom [24 CFR 982.402(b) (8)].
+For a single person who is not elderly, disabled, or a remaining family member, an exception cannot override the regulatory limit of a zero or one bedroom [24 CFR 982.402(b)(8)].

 The CCHA will consider granting an exception for any of the reasons specified in the regulation: the age, sex, health, handicap, or relationship of family members or other personal circumstances.

-The family must request any exception to the subsidy standards in writing.
-The request must explain the need or justification for a larger family unit size, and must include appropriate documentation.
-Requests based on health-related reasons must be verified by a knowledgeable professional source (e.g., doctor or health professional), unless the disability and the disabilityrelated request for accommodation is readily apparent or otherwise known.
-The family's continued need for an additional bedroom due to special medical equipment must be reverified at annual reexamination.
+The family must request any exception to the subsidy standards in writing, which will include email.
+The request must explain the need or justification for a larger family unit size and must include appropriate documentation.
+Requests based on health-related reasons must be verified by a knowledgeable professional source (e.g., doctor or health professional), unless the disability and the disability-related need for accommodation is readily apparent or otherwise known.
+The family's continued need for an additional bedroom due to special medical equipment must be re-verified at annual reexamination.